 Some counties, such as Dallas and Tarrant counties, have specialized courts that deal only with family law matters, such as divorce.
 Other counties send divorces through the same general district courts used for all types of civil and criminal matters.

-In order to file for divorce in Texas, one of the spouses must have been a resident of the state for the six months prior to filing the petition and a resident for the preceding 90 days in the county where the suit is filed.
+In order to file for divorce in Texas, one of the spouses must have been a resident of the state for the six months prior to filing the petition for divorce and a resident for the preceding 90 days in the county where the suit is filed.

-Most petitions include a request for a two-week temporary restraining order (TRO).
+Most divorce petitions include a request for a two-week temporary restraining order (TRO).
 This freezes things as they are and prevents one spouse from taking any action that harms the other.

 The restraining order cannot order that the party be excluded from the home without special circumstances, and it prevents the changing of locks or any other type of exclusionary action.